 Round-trip: 3.8 miles

-Level: Easy
+Level:

 If you go: $30 per vehicle, or $15 if you’re on foot.
-The Haleakalā National Park entry fee is good for 3 days.
+The Haleakalā National Park entry fee is good for 3 consecutive days.

 7. Pua‘a Ka‘a Falls Trail

-Round-trip: 0.4 miles
+Round-trip: 0.4 mile

-Level: Easy
+Level:

-Near mile marker 22.5 on the road to Hāna, you’ll find a quiet park with a refreshing oasis: a pair of 25-foot waterfalls.
+Near mile marker 22.5 on the Road to Hāna, you’ll find a quiet park with a refreshing oasis: a pair of 25-foot waterfalls.
 A paved trail takes you to the first waterfall, which is visible from the road, and leads to a stream and the second waterfall.
 The 5-acre park is a great place to have a picnic lunch with views of the waterfalls (swimming not allowed).

 If you go: The Pua‘a Ka‘a State Wayside includes parking, bathrooms, and picnic tables.